 ---

-Running a church prayer request text line requires more than good technology.
+Running this ministry requires more than good technology.
 It requires pastoral wisdom.
-Here are some principles to guide your team:
+Here are some guiding principles:

 - Respond within 30 minutes during waking hours.
 Speed communicates care.

 - Never share specific requests publicly without explicit permission.
-If you want to include a request in a congregational prayer time, always ask first.
+If you want to include one in a congregational prayer time, always ask first.

 - Follow up.
 A text 3-5 days later — "We're still praying.
 How are you doing?" — transforms a one-time interaction into genuine pastoral care.